zr7791474-blip/ZKR_Eclipse/README.md

 * Shadows
 * Animations

-All components consume shared CSS variables to maintain a consistent visual language.
+All components use shared CSS variables to maintain consistency throughout the application.

-## AI Automation Interface
+## Automation Interface

 The application includes an automation-focused interface designed for future AI-powered workflows and intelligent dashboard features.